kadynski/dice-game/README.md

-Simple roll the dice browser game for 2 player
+Simple roll the dice browser game for 2 players